Bluesky at Home » Recipes » Desserts » How to Make the Easiest Lemon Tart

 Story: when I explained to my Bible Study ladies how I made the tarts when I got to the part about tart tappers, they all said “what’s a tart tapper”?
 So I showed them mine.

-In case you don’t know, a tart tapper is a wooden tool with a round, but flat edge at each end.
+In case you don’t know, a tart tapper is a wooden tool with a round, flat edge at each end.
 One end is larger than the other end.
 It’s used to “tap” or flatten dough into a tart pan, muffin tin or pie plate.
 It does a better job than pushing with your fingers (nails) on the dough.

 The dough will form a cup and fit the sides of the muffin tin.
 If the sides of the dough curl, just push them against the side of the muffin tin.